-- Manufacturing defect that occurred during production: Manufacturing defects in the devices should be identified and not sent for sale.
+- Manufacturing defects that occurred during production: Manufacturing defects in the devices should be identified and not sent for sale.
 Failure to ensure consumer safety is a serious offense.

-- Failure to warn of complications: It is the manufacturer’s responsibility to warn consumers and physicians about the potential dangers of their device.
-Failure to warn of the risks and resulting in the plaintiff’s damages, is punishable.
+- Failure to warn of complications: It is the manufacturer's responsibility to warn consumers and physicians about the potential dangers of their device.
+Failure to warn of the risks resulting in the plaintiff's damages is punishable.

 - False labeling: Labeling a defective and harmful product as safe and effective is also illegal.